obestwalter/i3configger/README.md

 will integrate `scheme.solarized-dark.conf` in the build and exclude all other `scheme.*.conf` files.

-    $ i3configger select-next scheme will switch to the next theme
+    $ i3configger select-next scheme

+will switch to the next theme (and wrap around to the first scheme)

 This is persisted in `.state.json`